 With a population of just over 33,000, Valparaiso is located in the northwestern part of Indiana at the very edge of the Chicago metro area.
 Valparaiso serves as the county seat of Porter County.
 Though this small town is known for being relatively quiet, its residents struggle with substance misuse and addiction like many other small U. S. cities.
+Learn more about the best treatment for drug addiction and alcoholism in Valparaiso, Indiana.

 The top substance use disorders that plague Valparaiso are alcohol addiction and opioid addiction, though the latter results in far more deaths than the former.